 Entry and exit

 Australians require a visa to travel to Ghana.
 Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
-Contact the nearest Embassy or Consulate of Ghana for the most up-to-date information.
+Contact the nearest High Commission of Ghana or visit their website for the most up-to-date information.

 Make sure your passport has at least six months validity from your planned date of return to Australia.
 You should carry copies of a recent passport photo with you in case you need a replacement passport while overseas.